 - It could be slightly tight for two people

 The last inflatable kayak on our list is this 12.5ft fishing model that fits one person and has a sleek, dark-colored design.
 A portable and rough kayak, this Pike Angler IK will catch the attention of those who like their kayaks to be specially intended for fishing.
+Hence, we have rated it as the best inflatable fishing kayak.

 This NRS kayak features 3 air chambers and A7 pressure relief valves.
 The material used is a sturdy, rugged PVC that holds up to harsh weather, and it comes with a removable/adjustable single seat.